 These results are useful in determining if preference elicitation is over.
 They are also useful to determine how difficult it is for the chair to control the election.
 As future work we want to determine the computational complexity of finding strong possible winners from incomplete weighted profiles.
-For incomplete majority graphs such a computation is polynomial (Lang et al. 2007), we want to check if there is the same complexity also considering incomplete weighted profiles.
-Moreover, we intend to investigate the complexity of determining winners from incomplete weighted profiles when the agenda is fixed.
-In such a case we can define new notions of winners: weak winners, i.e., those candidates that win in the fixed agenda for at least a completion of the incomplete profile and strong winners, i.e., those candidates that win in the fixed agenda for every completion of the incomplete profile.
+For incomplete majority graphs such a computation is polynomial [5], we want to check if there is the same complexity also considering incomplete weighted profiles.
 Another interesting direction for future work is deciding which candidate or candidates are most likely to win.
 This is related to probabilistic approaches to voting theory.
 Another interesting direction is to study other forms of uncertainty in the application of the voting rule (e.g. if we have uncertain weights in a scoring rule, or if the chair can choose between a certain set of voting rules).

-Acknowledgments
+11 Acknowledgments